 More than half of the nation’s ocean economy is based on Canada’s East Coast, employing an estimated 175,000 people.
 Comprised of the provinces of Newfoundland & Labrador, Nova Scotia, New Brunswick, and Prince Edward Island, Atlantic Canada has centuries of experience working within this diverse industry, including:

-- Fisheries and Aquaculture: Pristine Atlantic waters are some of the world's most productive fishing grounds and supplied about $5.3 billion in quality seafood products to international markets in 2019.
-There is currently opportunity for investment in Newfoundland and Labrador’s aquaculture industry, with capacity for a new site to produce 15,000-20,000 annual metric tonnes of farmed Atlantic salmon in the Bays West area of Newfoundland and Labrador.
-If your company is interested in this project, the Province is calling for Expressions of Interests to be submitted by November 26, 2020.
+- Fisheries and aquaculture: Pristine Atlantic waters are some of the world's most productive fishing grounds and supplied about $5.3 billion in quality seafood products to international markets in 2019.
+There is currently an opportunity for investment in Newfoundland and Labrador’s aquaculture industry, with capacity for a new site to produce 15,000-20,000 annual metric tonnes of farmed Atlantic salmon in the Bays West area of Newfoundland and Labrador.

 Atlantic Canada is also home to Canada’s Ocean Supercluster, created in 2018 by the Federal government to promote innovation in ocean industries.
 The Supercluster represents a $300 million dollar investment, split between government and industry partners, and will assist in transforming the industry into a technology driven, digitally powered knowledge economy.